 In addition to functionality requirements, it is equally important to evaluate the technical features of HRIS software your business will need in an HRM system.
 This may include standard technology-related aspects like deployment options and mobile functionality, or continued management options such as security, governance and user support.
 It is essential to consider the existing technical know-how and infrastructure of your business when evaluating this category of features.

 A standard human resource management system is a necessity for all businesses — the need to store employee information in an accessible place, manage time, assist in hiring processes, and handle finances and benefits information are all essential functions across industries and company sizes.
-Beyond those basic capabilities, many businesses require advanced learning systems, performance analytics and accounting features in addition.
+Beyond those basic HR features, many businesses require advanced learning systems, performance analytics and accounting capabilities.

-Which HRM software features are most important to your business?
+Which HRMS software features are most important to your business?
 Answer in the comments!